 Redes En Acción is dedicated to reducing Latino cancer with a national network of community groups, researchers, government health agencies and the public.
 Core activities include research, training, and stimulating awareness of cancer and resources in Latino communities.

 NEW!
-See exclusive new "then and now" stories, photos, and videos of Latina breast cancer survivors from 2004 to 2014: Go here!
+See exclusive "then and now" stories, photos, and videos of Latina breast cancer survivors: Go here!

 About 20% of cancer diagnoses in the United States are for rare cancers, according to a new American Cancer Society report, MedicalXpress reports.

 Latinos often face hurdles like language, culture, and cost to get proper healthcare, which contributes to heavier disease burdens and health inequities.

 Transportation is another big hurdle to healthcare access.

 The number of U.S. Latinos with hepatitis C (2.6%) is higher than the number of overall people with hepatitis C (1.3%).
 Hepatitis C disease progression has also shown to be faster in Latinos than in Whites.

 Only about 1 in 10 people don’t have health insurance in 2017.